 Chipman Trail User Count and Survey

-We are gathering information on how the Chipman Trail is used including how many people use it and when, what they use it for, and how the trail influences their spending.
+We gathered information on how the Chipman Trail is used including how many people use it and when, what they use it for, and how the trail influences their spending.

 Rails to Trails from Pullman to Colfax